thesensetree/forestry-demo/_projects/reiki.md

 **What to expect**

-During your Reiki treatment, the practioner’s hands will alternate between gentle contact and moving above your body.
+During your Reiki session, the practioner’s hands will alternate between gentle contact and moving above your body.
 You will be fully clothed for the treatment and on a massage table or sitting on a chair.

 **After treatment**